bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 ---

-Lisp programmers don’t make prank calls.
+Lisp programmers don't make prank calls.
 They make `FUNCALL`s

 ---

 **Q**: Why do Front-End Developers eat lunch alone?

-**A**: Because, they don’t know how to join tables.
+**A**: Because, they don't know how to join tables.

 ---